-- October-December: Supervisors contact candidates who have indicated a preference for their project to arrange and conduct an introductory meeting.
-Once all introductory meetings are completed, supervisors decide which single candidate, if any, they would like to proceed to work with to develop a full application.
-The candidate/supervisor then submit a completed application form, which includes both candidate and project details to admissions@icr.ac.uk by the deadline. - December: Applications are reviewed and shortlisted applicants are invited to interview. - February: - Panel interviews held - The interview panel recommends the allocation of fellowships to the ICR's Executive Board and the Convergence Science Centre Executive Management Committee for ratification. - Candidates informed of outcomes, usually within two weeks after interview.
+- October-December: Supervisors contact candidates who have indicated a preference for their project to arrange and conduct an introductory meeting. - Once all introductory meetings are completed, supervisors decide which single candidate, if any, they would like to proceed to work with to develop a full application.
+The candidate/supervisor then submit a completed application form, which includes both candidate and project details, to admissions@icr.ac.uk by the deadline. - December: Applications are reviewed, and shortlisted applicants are invited to interview. - Late January-February: Panel interviews are held.
+The interview panel recommends the allocation of fellowships to the Convergence Science Centre Executive Committee for ratification.

+Candidates are informed of outcomes, usually within two weeks of their interview.